LLNL/UnifyFS/docs/assumptions.rst

-modifications during a write phase, e.g., with MPI synchronization, and multiple processes write concurrently to the same file offset or to an overlapping region, the result is undefined and may reflect the result of any of the processes' operations to that offset or region.
+modifications during a write phase, e.g., with MPI synchronization, and multiple processes write concurrently to the same file offset or to an overlapping region, the result is undefined and may reflect the result of a mixture of the processes' operations to that offset or region.
-**I don't think this paragraph is true.
-I think we won't return the last write even if synchronization is applied**

 ..
 How can users check that their application is correctly synchronized?
 Will we have the checker scripts ready?